 Top all that off with a cheddar scallion biscuit and you’ll think you’ve gone to breakfast heaven.

 Pro-tip: If you’re really hungry, order the shipwreck.
-With hash browns, eggs, veggies, bacon, cheese, toast and fruit, this dish will definitely leave you full and happy.
+With hash browns, eggs, veggies, bacon, cheese, toast, and fruit, this dish will definitely leave you full and happy.

 Have people written poetry about pizza?
 If not, they definitely should.
-Whoever thought a chewy crust topped with gooey cheese and covered in pizza sauce could be the most amazing thing ever?
+Who thought a chewy crust topped with gooey cheese and covered in pizza sauce could be the most amazing thing ever?
 While these places don’t exactly write poetry, their pizzas certainly speak for themselves.

 2417 Professor Ave. // +1 216-781-8858

 This place has a fantastic menu overall, but we love the pizza.
 Baked in a stone oven at 515 degrees Fahrenheit, their pies have that perfectly cooked and crispy crust.
-If you want a classic, order up their traditional margherita or pepperoni and sausage.
-Or, if you feel adventurous, try the butter poached Maine lobster pizza with triple cream brie or the Kobe short rib and fig pizza.
+If you want a classic, order up their traditional Margherita or pepperoni and sausage.
+Or, if you feel adventurous, try the butter-poached Maine lobster pizza with triple cream brie or the Kobe short rib and fig pizza.

 If you like a fancy slice of pizza, this place is one of the best Tremont restaurants to try.